CScharer/full-stack-qa/docs/guides/setup/GITHUB_UI_AUTO_MERGE_SETUP.md

 **Solution:**
 - Verify you have admin access to the repository
 - Check organization settings if this is an organization repository

+### Issue: "Allow auto-merge" not visible in branch protection rules

+**This is normal!** "Allow auto-merge" is **only** in General settings, not in branch protection rules.

+**Solution:**
+- Ensure "Allow auto-merge" is enabled in **Settings → General → Pull Requests** (Step 1)
+- Branch protection rules don't need a separate "Allow auto-merge" checkbox
+- As long as branch protection rules don't explicitly block merging, auto-merge will work

 ### Issue: Auto-merge button appears but doesn't work